-Failure to transmit the information as indicated in the procedure "Management of information flows and reports to the Supervisory Body" represents - to all effects - a violation of the 231 Model and is therefore subject to disciplinary action.
+Failure to transmit the information as indicated in the procedure governing such information flows represents - to all effects - a violation of the 231 Model and is therefore subject to disciplinary action.

 The information provided to the Supervisory Body is also intended to enable it to improve its control planning activities.